-Neurofibromatosis is a genetic disorder in which tumors (neurofibromas) grow on or around nerve tissue, including the brain.
+Neurofibromatosis is a genetic disorder in which tumors grow on or around nerve tissue, including the brain.
 It is genetic and can be passed from parents to children.

 Most children with neurofibromatosis have brown patches (café au lait spots) on their skin.
 Tumors caused by neurofibromatosis are usually benign but can become cancerous.
 The effects of this condition vary greatly.
-Some children have almost no symptoms while others experience disfigurement or blindness.
+Some children have almost no symptoms, while others experience disfigurement or blindness.

 There are three types of neurofibromatosis:

-Symptoms of neurofibromatosis-1 may include:
+Symptoms of NF1 may include:

 - Attention-deficit/hyperactivity disorder (ADHD)

-- Bowing of the long bones of the legs
+- Bowing of the long bones of the legs (tibial dysplasia)

 - Colored, raised spots on the iris of the eye (Lisch nodules)

-- Convulsions
+- Seizures

 - Large, soft tumors (plexiform neurofibromas) under the skin or deeper in the body

-- Learning disorders
+- Learning disabilities

 - Sphenoid dysplasia (loss of some bones of the skull)